Do You Need a CPA License Defense Attorney?

 You will have to produce evidence that you have not engaged in any conduct that had you been licensed would have resulted in suspension or revocation; that your civil rights have been restored if you had been convicted of a crime; and that all complaints and investigations against you have been resolved.

-Choose a CPA License Defense Attorney With Experience
+Choose an Arizona CPA License Defense Attorney With Experience

 If you’re facing possible disciplinary action concerning your CPA license, an experienced CPA license defense attorney will be an invaluable ally to have on your side from the beginning.